 aggression, anxiety, balance issues , blurred vision, brain zaps, concentration impairment, constipation, crying spells, depersonalization, diarrhea, dizziness. electric shock sensations, fatigue, flatulence, flu-like symptoms, hallucinations, hostility, highly emotional, indigestion, irritability, impaired speech, insomnia, jumpy nerves, lack of coordination, lethargy, migraine headaches / increased headaches, nausea, nervousness, over-reacting to situations, paranoia, repetitive thoughts or songs, sensory & sleep disturbances, severe internal restlessness (akathisia), stomach cramps, tremors, tinnitus (ear ringing or buzzing), tingling sensations, troubling thoughts, visual hallucinations / illusions, vivid dreams, speech or visual changes, worsened depression

-(Remeron, Avanza, Zispin, Norset, Rexer, Remergil, Mirtabene, Remergon, Mirtazon, Axit, Mirtaz, Promyrtil, Noxibel, Mirzaten and Mizapin Sol, Mirtazepine)
+Other Names for Remeron Include: (Mirtazepine, Avanza, Zispin, Norset, Rexer, Remergil, Mirtabene, Remergon, Mirtazon, Axit, Mirtaz, Promyrtil, Noxibel, Mirzaten and Mizapin Sol)